-Your doctor can identify moles by visually inspecting your skin.
+Your doctor can identify moles by looking at your skin.
 You may choose to make a skin examination a regular part of your preventive medical care.
 Talk to your doctor about a schedule that's appropriate for you.
 During a skin exam, your doctor inspects your skin from head to toe.

-If your doctor suspects that a mole may be cancerous, he or she may take a tissue sample (biopsy) and submit it for microscopic examination.
+If your doctor suspects that a mole may be cancerous, he or she may take a tissue sample (biopsy) for microscopic examination.

 If your mole is cancerous, your doctor will do a surgical procedure to remove it.
-If you have a mole in the beard area, you may want to have it removed by your doctor because shaving over it repeatedly may cause irritation.
-You may also want to have moles removed from other parts of your body that are vulnerable to trauma and friction.
+If you have a mole that causes irritation when you shave, you may want to have it removed.

 Mole removal takes only a short time and is usually done on an outpatient basis.
+Your doctor numbs the area around the mole and cuts it out, along with a margin of healthy skin if necessary.
 The procedure may leave a permanent scar.
-Options for mole removal include:

 If you notice that a mole has grown back, see your doctor promptly.